The Least Wearable Rolex Ever Made, Explained (Deepsea Challenge)

 Image Source: BBC

-Rolex isn’t building this watch because someone needs it.
-They’re building it to show what’s possible.
-That’s something only mechanical watchmaking can still offer: a kind of impractical, beautiful overengineering that exists for its own sake.
+Rolex isn't building this watch because someone needs it.
+They're building it to show what's possible.
+Mechanical watchmaking can still offer impractical, beautiful overengineering that exists for its own sake.

-The Deepsea Challenge isn’t a response to customer demand.
-It’s a continuation of Rolex’s oldest values—functionality, durability, pressure resistance—taken to the extreme in a world where practicality no longer matters.
-That’s what makes it so compelling.
+The Deepsea Challenge isn't a response to customer demand.
+It's a continuation of Rolex's oldest values—functionality, durability, pressure resistance—taken to the extreme in a world where practicality no longer dictates design.

 Conclusion: Depth for Depth’s Sake